Unidata/python-workshop/events/oklahoma2017.md

 ## Feedback
 Let us know how we did and take the [survey](https://www.surveymonkey.com/r/3GVFRK6).
 (Feel free to take the survey multiple times during the workshop.)

+Ask questions and take notes on the [Etherpad](https://etherpad.wikimedia.org/p/unidata-ou-workshop) for the workshop.

 ## Thursday, April 27th

 |  Time | Section                                      | Presenter   | Length |